GabrielMoreau/uvmat-doc/help/README.md

 When a 2D or 3D field is opened by *uvmat.fig*, a default projection object called 'plane' is created, so that all field plots (in 2D and 3D) are considered as the result of a projection.
 New objects are created by the menu bar command *[Projection object]* in the GUI *uvmat*.
 The creation of a new object (*points*, *line*....) can be initiated by selecting the corresponding item in the menu.
-In each case an auxiliary GUI *set_object.fig* describing the object properties appears, see next [#a6.2Objectproperties sub-section] for their definitions.
+In each case an auxiliary GUI *set_object.fig* describing the object properties appears, see next [sub-section](#62-object-properties) for their definitions.
-This GUI can be directly edited and object coordinates can be set by mouse drawing on the plot, see [#a6.4Objectrepresentation section 6.4].
+This GUI can be directly edited and object coordinates can be set by mouse drawing on the plot, see [section 6.4](#64-object-representation).
 To validate edition on the GUI *set_object.fig*, refresh the plots by pressing *[REFRESH]*.
 Objects can be saved as xml files with the (upper right) button *[SAVE]* of *set_object.fig*.
 The object can be later opened by the menu option *[browse...]* in the menu bar command *[Projection object]* of the GUI *uvmat*.